Symmetric nuclear matter from the strong interaction

 In our present study, the RG flow of the gauge sector enters the flow equations of the four-quark couplings only via the running of the strong coupling.
 In line with our approximations in the computation of the four-quark couplings, we only employ the one-loop running of the strong coupling for two quark flavors.
 However, we have checked that our main results (e.g., the existence of a maximum in the speed of sound) persist even if we employ running couplings taking into account higher-order effects~\cite{Braun:2005uj,Braun:2006jd,Braun:2014ata}.
 Note that from the analysis of Ward-Takahashi identities, it follows that the back-reaction of the four-quark couplings on the strong coupling is negligible, provided the flow of the four-quark couplings is governed by the presence of fixed points~\cite{Gies:2003dp}, as it is the case in the symmetric regime~\cite{Gies:2005as,Braun:2005uj, Braun:2006jd}.

 Using the set of flow equations defined by Eq.~\eqref{eq:lambda}, we can study the RG flow of the four-quark couplings and analyze the emerging symmetry breaking patterns.
 At high-energy scales, the RG flow generates quark self-interactions~$\lambda_i\sim g^4$ via the last term in Eq.~\eqref{eq:lambda}.
 Following the RG flow towards the low-energy regime, we observe that the strength of the four-quark couplings relative to each other depends on the dimensionless quark chemical potential~$\mu$.
 More specifically, towards lower density, the most dominant channel in the low-energy regime eventually turns out to be the scalar-pseudoscalar channel, in line with phenomenological expectations.
 As also observed in Ref.~\cite{Braun:2018bik}, the dominance pattern changes when the dimensionless chemical potential~$\mu/k$ becomes sufficiently large.
-Then, the diquark channel~$\sim\left( \I \bar \psi \gamma_5 \tau_2\, T^{A} \psi^C \right) \left( \I \bar \psi^C \gamma_5 \tau_2\, T^{A} \psi \right)$ (where $\tau_2$ is the second Pauli matrix and it is only summed over the antisymmetric color generators~$T^{A}$) takes over the role of the most dominant channel, suggesting the formation of a chirally symmetric diquark condensate.
+Then, the diquark channel~$\sim\left( \I \bar \psi \gamma_5 \tau_2\, T^{A} \psi^C \right) \left( \I \bar \psi^C \gamma_5 \tau_2\, T^{A} \psi \right)$ (where $\tau_2$ is the second antisymmetric Pauli matrix and it is only summed over the antisymmetric color generators~$T^{A}$) takes over the role of the most dominant channel, suggesting the formation of a chirally symmetric diquark condensate associated with pairing of the two-flavor color-superconductor (2SC) type~\cite{Rapp:1997zu,Alford:1997zt,Berges:1998rc,Pisarski:1999tv,Pisarski:1999bf,Schafer:1999jg}.
+Note that in case of electromagnetic neutrality and $\beta$ equilibrium the inclusion of strange quarks entails also different pairing patterns such as the color-flavor-locked pairing present at least at very high densities~\cite{Alford:1998mk}.